 Archambeau is a sought-after speaker who has presented to Fortune 500 corporations, members of Congress, and associations including NASDAQ.
 As member of the board of directors for the Silicon Valley Leadership Group—a nationally-recognized organization focused on fostering a cooperative effort between business and government officials to address public policy issues—Archambeau has led initiatives and Washington, DC delegations to address regulatory compliance and improve governance.

-Tilting the Odds In Your Favor.
+Unapologetically Ambitious: Tilting the Odds in Your Favor.
 Growing up as an African American female in the 1960s suburbs, Shellye Archambeau quickly realized her odds for success were lower than she’d like them to be.
 So, she set out devising a plan to maximize them—which she has used throughout her life to achieve both professional and personal success.
 Archambeau went on to become the first African American woman at IBM to be sent on assignment internationally, and one of the “100 Most Influential Business Leaders in America” as ranked by Newsmax.
-Shellye shares her four-step plan for success and charts her course from insecure outsider to CEO and tech industry powerhouse.
+For all the talk audiences hear about "following dreams" or "having it all," rarely do they encounter practical, actionable advice to reach such lofty goals.
+That’s where Shellye comes in.
+She shares her four-step plan for success and charts her course from insecure outsider to CEO and tech industry powerhouse.
 Inspirational, authentic, and whip-smart, Shellye encourages audiences to set audacious goals and, most importantly, execute on them.

 Staying Ahead of a Changing Marketplace.
 Throughout her career, Shellye Archambeau always sought out growing markets—from choosing to work for IBM straight out of Wharton to eventually moving to Silicon Valley to grasping how quickly the GRC industry would boom in the early 2000s.
 Here, Shellye shares the methods she used to uncover changing marketplaces and set herself and her companies up for success.
 Encouraging audiences to ask questions like, “Are your systems aligned with customer needs?” and “How are technology and culture reshaping our laws and practices?”, Shellye encourages event attendees to rethink their business models and outpace the competition through constant growth and innovation.